bpraak/IMG/README.md

 # IMG
  EndGem

+ Since the website contains CDNs please use on a system with internet for full functionality.

 1.)
 The website can be run on a localhost(XAMPP or any other server).
 If using a different host, user, password or database name please change the corrosponding details in the file "./include/db.php".